Two things that may have contributed to Annotto Bay, Dover lockdown

 The resident showed the Sunday Observer a video of the procession and a huge crowd bundled up at the Annotto Bay Cemetery.

-The appauling thing, yet another said, was that police personnel were present and did nothing to enforce the regulations.
+The appalling thing, yet another said, was that police personnel were present and did nothing to enforce the regulations.

 Wilson, along with Donovan “Junior Timber” Haffizula were killed weeks before by men who have not been apprehended by the police.
 The deceased men were said to be members of the 'Unruly Crew', a well-known gang that police said has contributed to criminal activities in the Annotto Bay area.